Tooth Extractions or Tooth Removal

 When do you need a tooth extraction?
 Is your tooth currently hurting or does it have an infection?
 Maybe you have some swelling around the tooth and gums as well.
 If you're not sure, be sure to consult one of our dentists in long island city.

 What are tooth extractions?

 A tooth extraction is when we completely remove the entire tooth from the mouth.
-Once the tooth is gone, it will be gone forever.
+Once the tooth is removed, it will be gone forever.

-After the extraction, there will be a space there which you should think about replacing with either dental implants or tooth bridge, both are "fixed" replacements meaning that they stay in the mouth and do not come out.
-They get glued in.
-An alternative is a removable partial denture.
+After the extraction, there will be a space there which you should think about replacing with either dental implants or a tooth bridge, both are "fixed" replacements meaning that they stay in the mouth and do not come out.
+They get glued in or screwed in permanently.

 How do I know that I need a tooth extracted?

 A tooth needing an extraction will typically be causing you some sort of tooth pain.
 This toothache may be accompanied by an abscess that may or may not have swelling.
 Dental abscesses may not always swell up!
 Tooth infections can be quirky in that they may not always cause pain either.
 But, for the unfortunate ones sometimes they may experience a throbbing tooth pain that comes and goes.

 Although the defining factor for needing an extraction is when the tooth cavity has grown so big that it can no longer be saved.
 You may notice that the tooth has a large hole in it and it may look cracked.